 On August 11, 2017, it was announced that OpenAI beat the world’s top professionals at 1v1 matches of Dota 2 tournament under standard rules.
 The bot’s Artificial Intelligence (AI) learned the game from scratch through self-play.
 This is a feat of achievement for AI as Elon Musk states this is “vastly more complex than traditional board games like chess & Go.”
 Shortly after it was announced that the AI bot won the tournament, Elon Musk also tweeted out his appreciation and thanks to Microsoft for using the Microsoft Azure cloud computing platform and it’s “massive processing power” to win the tournament.
 This is a really great example of how the massive computing power of Microsoft Azure can be used, in addition to yet another stepping stone in the path towards much more advanced Artificial Intelligence (AI).
 Read More

 It seems there is constant news on the Microsoft certification front.
-Last fall, Microsoft shook up the entire MCP program with some amazing changes to how Azure certifications are integrated in the tracks, as well as the ability to renew MCSD and MCSE certifications annually with an elective exam.
+Near the end of 2016, Microsoft shook up the entire MCP program with some amazing changes to how Azure certifications are integrated in the tracks, as well as the ability to renew MCSD and MCSE certifications annually with an elective exam.
 Now they are continuing to expand with new certification targeting the extremely popular realm of Machine Learning.
 The all new MCSA: Machine Learning certification is being added as an option to earn!

 Update May 27, 2017: Microsoft announced that they’ve renamed the MCSA: Data Science certification to MCSA: Machine Learning.